patricecolet/GESI/README.md

 --/...
 ```
 An archive containing samples is here: http://megalego.free.fr/gesi/sons.zip.
-Create *gesi/sons* folder if it's not there, download and extract sons.zip into *sons* folder.
+Create *.gesi* directory in */home/user* folder if it's not there, download and extract sons.zip into */home/user/.gesi/sons* folder.
 Now we can rebuild database by accessing localhost/update_gesi in web browser.